Canadian Marketing Code of Ethics & Standards

 N1 Broadcast, Including Direct Response Television and Infomercials

-Marketers and their agencies should consult Advertising Standards Canada, the Canadian Association of Broadcasters and the Television Bureau of Canada for detailed guidance about the development and clearance of commercials, infomercials and public service announcements.
+Marketers and their agencies should consult Advertising Standards Canada and thinktv Clearance for detailed guidance about the development and clearance of commercials, infomercials and public service announcements.

-N1.1 Misrepresentation: Marketers must not employ presentations likely to mislead the average consumer or businesse that the presentation is news, information, public service or entertainment programming.
+N1.1 Misrepresentation: Marketers must not employ presentations likely to mislead the average consumer or business that the presentation is news, information, public service or entertainment programming.
 (Product placement within entertainment programming is acceptable.)

 N1.2 Endorsement: Except where the endorser is identified as an expert or is a generally recognized celebrity (whose sole connection with the marketer is the payment of a fee for the endorsement), any material connection between the endorser and the marketer must be disclosed.